Ssriram83/cloud-endure-workshop/content/lab/2_Setup/2_Setup_CE_Project.md

 2. Project Setup:

-- Project name – AWS_CROSS_REGION_DR_DEMO
+- Project name – `AWS_CROSS_REGION_DR_DEMO`
-- Project type – select Disaster Recovery.
+- Project type – `Disaster Recovery`.
 - Target cloud – CloudEndure exclusively utilizes the AWS cloud as a Target infrastructure.
-- License - select a License Package to associate with your Project.
+- License - select the `Disaster Recovery` License Package to associate with your Project.

 Your Create New Project dialog box should look similar to the following.
-Click CREATE PROJECT when you are ready to create the new Project.
+Click **CREATE PROJECT** when you are ready to create the new Project.
 ![Project](/lab1/PROJECT_CONFIGURATION.png?classes=shadow,border&height=350px)

 3. Once the project is created successfully, Navigate to **Setup & Info** > **AWS Credentials** tab and enter **AWS Access Key ID** and **AWS Secret Access Key** that we generated in the [**PreRequisites Section**](/0_prerequisites/1_createawsaccount.html).